Face-to-face consultations temporarily suspended:

 Essentially, they fall into two main types: hard ticks (700 species) and soft ticks (170 spp.)
 They all need a warm, humid (micro-) climate in order to grow.

 Hard ticks (Ixodidae)

 Hard ticks typically wait on a grass stem to jump onto a passing animal.
 They are particularly attracted to shady parts, e.g. up a skirt, short or trouser leg.
-From there they crawl upwards until they find a nice soft place, typically around the waistline, before they start to feed, which may be up to 48 hours later.
+From there they crawl upwards until they find a nice soft place, e.g. around the waistline, before they start to feed, which may be up to 48 hours later.
 Hard ticks only need a blood meal intermittently when metamorphosing from one growth stage to the next.

-As they are ambush predators, they are mainly found in the transition brush zone between a wooded area and grassland, where their usual prey, such as deer, often hang about.
+They are mainly encountered in the transition brush zone between a wooded area and grassland, where their usual prey, such as deer, often hang about.
 Travellers who are camping or hiking in forested parts of Europe, or on a walking safari in Africa are particularly at risk.

-Examples of relatively common diseases transmitted by hard ticks include:
+Examples of human diseases transmitted by hard ticks include:

-Because hard ticks are attracted by movement and shade rather than by scent, insect repellents such as DEET have relatively little effect.
+Most hard ticks are attracted by movement and shade rather than by scent, so insect repellents such as DEET have relatively little effect.
 The only sure way to prevent them reaching your nether regions is to tuck your trousers into your socks and your shirt into your trousers.
 You should also be very careful squatting in a skirt among long grass/bracken etc., as this provides a classical opportunity for hard ticks.

-Regular inspections of the skin, particularly around the waistline should be carried out in the evening and any ticks removed with a fingernail or tick remover to avoid expressing the contents of the tick’s abdomen.
+Regular inspections of the skin, particularly around the waistline should be carried out in the evening and any ticks promptly removed with a fingernail or tick remover to avoid expressing the contents of the tick’s abdomen.
 If a ‘target rash’ (circular, red ring around the bite site) occurs, particularly one with a black centre (‘eschar’), this is a sign that a bite was probably by a tick, and may be significant.